 This “bait and switch” is nothing new in Puerto Rico.
 In December 2017, the Puerto Rico legislature introduced this bill to shift 50 percent of the island’s power to renewable energy by 2050:

 But the very next month, in January 2018, then-Gov. Ricky Roselló announced that PREPA (the Puerto Rico Electric Power Authority) would be privatized.
 This move, combined with “financial management” from the Financial Control Board, ended the island’s “shift” to renewable energy.

 Puerto Rico’s power grid is managed by PREPA and fueled by foreign oil.
-This bears repetition: all of the electricity in Puerto Rico is generated by imported foreign oil.
+This bears repetition: all of the electricity in Puerto Rico is generated by imported foreign oil, coal and LNG.

-The island has no oil reserves of its own, so residents are utterly dependent on foreign oil…to light their highways; run their water reservoirs; re-charge their computers; power their homes, stores, churches, office buildings, supermarkets, shopping malls, factories, schools, hospitals, refrigerators, air conditioners, and electric-powered cars.
+The island has no oil reserves of its own, so residents are utterly dependent on foreign oil, coal and LNG…to light their highways; run their water reservoirs; re-charge their computers; power their homes, stores, churches, office buildings, supermarkets, shopping malls, factories, schools, hospitals, refrigerators, air conditioners, and electric-powered cars.

-Currently in Puerto Rico, anything that requires electricity, requires foreign oil.
-For this reason, the development of alternative power sources would not only generate energy for Puerto Ricans.
+I’ll say it yet AGAIN…currently in Puerto Rico, ALL of their electricity depends on imported oil, coal and/or LNG.
+For this reason, the development of alternative power sources (sun, wind, water) would not only generate energy for Puerto Ricans.